pyinat/pyinaturalist/docs/user_guide/advanced.md

 ## Caching
-By default most API requests are cached according to `Cache-Control` headers sent by inaturalist.org, similar to browser behavior.This significantly reduces rate-limit and bandwidth usage for repeat requests.
+By default most API requests are cached according to `Cache-Control` headers sent by inaturalist.org, similar to browser behavior.
+This significantly reduces rate-limit and bandwidth usage for repeat requests.

 Typically responses are cached for a few minutes, but some infrequently-changing data (like taxa and places) are cached for longer periods, and some more